 ANNIKA Course Design has completed three courses globally, with three more under construction.
 Her first U.S. credit, Royal Golf Club in Elmo, Minn., is a partnership with Arnold Palmer Design and slated to open in 2018.
 The new course will be aptly named The King and The Queen.
-Another fruitful partnership has been with Wente Vineyards on a signature series of ultra-premium wines.

 Listen to Annika speak at the Valero Texas Open for Executive Women's Day here.